-- Does the solution require a longer term plan?
-Is there identified owners for the tasks/steps for the plan's execution?
+- Does the solution require a longer-term plan?
+Are there identified owners for the tasks/steps for the plan's execution?

 - Once a solution has been implemented, the team will confirm the solution resolves the issue and minimizes the loss of funds.
 Possible actions needed during this step:

 - Run in ganache fork simulations of end state to confirm the proposed solution(s)

 - Coordinate signatures from multi-sig signers and execution